Filler text: Lorem ipsum

-"Lorem ipsum..." is one of the most common filler texts, popular with typesetters and graphic designers.
-"Li Europan lingues..." is another similar example.
+"Lorem ipsum dolor sit amet..." is one of the most common filler texts, popular with typesetters and graphic designers.
+It originates from the book De Finibus Bonorum et Malorum and is part-Latin and part-gibberish.

 Now is the time for all good men

 "Now is the time for all good men to come to the aid of the party" is a phrase first proposed as a typing drill by instructor Charles E. Weller; its use is recounted in his book The Early History of the Typewriter, p.
 21 (1918).
 Frank E. McGurrin, an expert on the early Remington typewriter, used it in demonstrating his touch typing abilities in January 1889.
 It has appeared in a number of typing books, often in the form "Now is the time for all good men to come to the aid of their country."

-The quick brown fox jumps over the lazy dog

-A coherent, short phrase that uses every letter of the English alphabet.
-See pangram for more examples.

 New Petitions and Building Code

 Many B movies of the 1940s, 50s, and 60s utilized the "spinning newspaper" effect to narrate important plot points that occurred offscreen.
 The effect necessitated the appearance of a realistic front page, which consisted of a main headline relevant to the plot, and several smaller headlines used as filler.
 A large number of these spinning newspapers included stories titled "New Petitions Against Tax" and "Building Code Under Fire."

-These phrases have become running jokes among B movie fans, and particularly fans of Mystery Science Theater 3000.
+In the 2013 movie Hansel & Gretel: Witch Hunters by Tommy Wirkola, a scene shows burning newspaper articles on Hansel and Gretel after they become famous for killing a witch.
+The articles show a plot relevant headline and further showcase an unknown type of filler text that reads as rather complex sentences which don't serve to make any sense.